pradeepan02/hate_detection/README.md

 ## Data Files

-1. **data1.csv**: This file contains [brief description of the data in data1.csv, e.g., "customer information with features such as age, income, and purchase history"].
+1. **train.csv**: This file contains [brief description of the data in data1.csv, e.g., "customer information with features such as age, income, and purchase history"].
-2. **data2.csv**: This file contains [brief description of the data in data2.csv, e.g., "product reviews with features such as review text, rating, and product ID"].
+2. **twitter_data.csv**: This file contains [brief description of the data in data2.csv, e.g., "product reviews with features such as review text, rating, and product ID"].